 Welcome to the LIME website!
 This website is dedicated to inform the general public about the LIME Program and its success as well as to support the Malagasy LIME members who come from low socio economical families further their college Education in the United States.
 Thank you for your donations!

-LIME is a peer-to-peer mentoring program between Lafayette College students and high school students from Madagascar to prepare the latter for the process of applying to colleges in the US.
-Twelve Lafayette students are chosen each year to participate in the program in which they work with Malagasy students from Lycee Andohalo, a public high school in Antananarivo.
-Lafayette students formally commit to mentoring over a 1.5 year period which includes a three week trip to Madagascar in January.
+LIME is a peer-to-peer mentoring program between Lafayette College students and high school students from Lycée Andohalo Antananarivo, one of the public high schools in Madagascar.
+The goal of LIME is to prepare the Malagasy LIME students for the process of applying to colleges in the United States.
+Each year, twelve Lafayette students are selected to participate in the program in which they work closely with the Malagasy LIME students to guide their steps in the college application process.
+The Lafayette LIME mentors formally commit to mentoring over a 1.5 year period which includes a three week trip to Madagascar in January.
 The informal commitment is for a lifetime!

 Congratulations to Prisca Ratsimbazafy for graduating from Lafayette College in May 2017.

 Prisca graduated with a Bachelor of Science in Environmental Science.

 Congratulations to Rebeka Ramangamihanta, the first LIME student to attend college in the United States, for graduating from Lafayette College in May 2016 with a Bachelor of Arts in Economics and a Bachelor of Arts in International Affairs.
 As you can see from the image of the commencement program below, she graduated with many accolades.

 First few times in the US soil look like … a dream come true 🥳🥳!

 More information about the Malagasy LIME students can be found under the Malagasy LIME students tab on top of the page.